kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 - Updater will update sidecar container resources in-place or evict.
 - Admission will patch sidecar container resources.
 - When the feature gate `NativeSidecar` is false VPA components will not modify native sidecars.
+- Verify that regular init containers (without `restartPolicy: Always`) are not treated as sidecars and do not receive recommendations intended for sidecars.

 ### Upgrade / Downgrade Strategy